omf2097/openomf/INSTALL.md

 [libShadowDive](https://github.com/omf2097/libShadowDive) is our own library for handling OMF:2097 file formats.
 It is probably not in any repositories by default, and so you may need to compile it yourself.
 It is also possible to pull this in as a submodule; please see USE_SUBMODULES cmake flag for that.

 [libdumb](https://bitbucket.org/kode54/dumb) is required for PSM module playback.
-Modplug may also be used, but the current upstream version isn't quite yet up to correct PSM playback.
 It is also possible to pull libdumb in as a submodule; please see USE_SUBMODULES cmake flag for that.

 #### Debian
 On debian, it is possible to pull some libraries using apt-get.